DDVTECH/MistPlayerWPPlugin/readme.txt

 == Installation ==
 Steps:

-1. Activate mistplayer plugin through the "Plugins" menu in WordPress dashboard.
+1. Activate mistplayer plugin through the "Plugins" menu in WordPress dashboard
-2. In your wp-admin page in dashboard->settings->MistPlayer default values can be set for all future or past posts.
+2. In your wp-admin page(accessed through the url or simply clicking on dashboard from your username icon), go to settings->MistPlayer default values can be set for all future or past posts.
 HTTP host value is required, the rest is optional.
 3. Setting up specific stream: You need to add your MistPlayer as a 'shortcode' element and there can set different individual settings.
 Stream name is required.
 Example [mistplayer stream="bunny"].
 Http value is required, as well, provided you haven't set it up in the wp-admin page(settings->MistPlayer).
 Example [mistplayer stream="bunny" http="mistserver.org"]
 Optional settings are https and opts: [mistplayer stream="bunny" http="name.org" https="mistserver.org" opts='{muted:true, width: 300}']